roq-trading/roq-python-samples/README.md

 ### Strategy

-Demonstrates how to set up a client.
+Demonstrates how to set up a gateway client

 * Implements the callback handlers
 * Sends requests using the dispatcher interface